 A credit is a direct reduction on your tax bill.
 They often have the potential to lower your tax bill more than a deduction would.

 Are home improvements tax deductions?
-They are for the right ones, and energy-efficient upgrades is one area where you can save.
+Certain upgrades have the potential to be deductions; more specifically, energy-efficient upgrades are one area where you can potentially save.
 In fact, upgrading your home to become more energy-efficient can save you money in more ways than one.

-You’ll save money on your energy bill, which will help you out in the long term as you recoup money from your initial investment.
-Making any improvement to your home can help when it comes time to resell the property.
-Energy-efficient upgrades will peak buyer interest, since they know they’ll save money on their energy bills.
-On top of these benefits, there is also a homeowner tax credit.
+You’ll save money on your energy bill, which will help you in the long term as you recoup money from your initial investment.
+Secondly, making any improvement to your home can help when it comes time to resell the property.
+Energy-efficient upgrades will pique buyer interest, since they know they’ll save money on their energy bills.
+On top of all these benefits, there is also a homeowner tax credit.